informalsystems/vdd/fastsync/fastsync.md

 blockchain that satisfies the soundness requirements [**[TMBC-SOUND-?]**][blockchain].

 #### **[FS-A-COMM]**:
-Communication between *FS* and all correct peers is reliable and bounded in time: there is a message end-to-end delay *Delta* such that if a message is sent at time *t* by a correct process to a correct process, then it will be received and processed by time *t +
+Communication between the node *FS* and all correct peers is reliable and bounded in time: there is a message end-to-end delay *Delta* such that if a message is sent at time *t* by a correct process to a correct process, then it will be received and processed by time *t +